Malta Fashion Week 2018 – Day 2

-MFWA 2018 Day 2 – Second day of Malta Fashion Week turned out to be pretty busy 1 exhibit of Yana’s Jewellery, 1 presentation of Isle & Aqua by Giulia Pandolfino and 3 fashion shows of Edith, Agatha Ruiz de la Prada and Parascandalo.
+Malta Fashion Week 2018 Day 2 – Second day of Malta Fashion Week turned out to be pretty busy 1 exhibit of Yana’s Jewellery, 1 presentation of Isle & Aqua by Giulia Pandolfino, and 3 fashion shows of Edith, Agatha Ruiz de la Prada, and Parascandalo.
 It was definitely a very eventful day!

-Yana, founder of Yana’s Jewellery, is a Maltese jewellery designer who is no stranger to the public.
-Many know of her success which began in 2010, and have been witnessing the growth of this young designer over the years.
+Yana, the founder of Yana’s Jewellery, is a Maltese jewellery designer who is no stranger to the public.
+Many know of her success which began in 2010 and has been witnessing the growth of this young designer over the years.
 She works on the local market, as well as having her items available for clients abroad.
 She has recently opened up a store in Sliema.

 It is only as you approach these delicate prints do you notice that the prints had Yana’s new collection attached to the prints.
 This presentation of her items was truly unique, not only visually but it really helped gain the emotion and thought behind each piece.
 Yana’s exhibit had truly allowed me to go through an experience rather than simply looking at her new collection.
 The lead makeup artist was Dorothy Buttigieg and lead hairstylist Dorianne Briffa.